-The Vigil – a classic slice of atmospheric horror
+The Vigil (review) – an engaging slice of atmospheric supernatural horror

 Rating: 3 out of 5.

 Catholicism and Christianity have long held court in supernatural horror, from The Exorcist to The Omen and The Conjuring.
-So it feels only fitting that a range of other belief structures is now challenging this dominance; therefore, The Vigil starts from an interesting premise as Judaism sits centre stage.
-Here writer/director Keith Thomas takes the classic supernatural horror and explores the themes from a Jewish perspective as the streets of Brooklyn’s Borough Park take centre stage.
+So it feels only fitting that a range of other belief structures is now challenging this dominance; therefore, The Vigil starts from an interesting premise, with Judaism sitting centre stage.
+Writer/director Keith Thomas takes classic supernatural horror and explores the themes from a Jewish perspective as the streets of Brooklyn’s Borough Park take centre stage.

 The Vigil is rooted within the Jewish tradition of someone sitting with the body of a recently deceased community member before their burial.
 The person is called a ‘shomer.’
 Their responsibilities include reading from the ‘Tehillim’ until the dead person is ready for burial.
 This act helps calm the spirit as it leaves the body, ensuring it travels the right path.